The product won't connect to my wireless network. What should I do?

 If your product has trouble finding or connecting to a wireless router or access point, try these solutions:

 - If you are connecting the product via Wi-Fi Protected Setup (WPS) and the Wi-Fi icon on your product's LCD screen is not lit or does not appear, make sure you select one of the WPS options from the product control panel within 2 minutes of pressing the WPS button on your router.

-Note: If you are using a 5 GHz wireless router, set the router to operate in dual band (2.4 GHz and 5 GHz) mode.
+Note for Latin America: If you are using a 5 GHz wireless router, set the router to operate in dual band (2.4 GHz and 5 GHz) mode.
 If your router uses a single network name (SSID) for both the 2.4 GHz and 5 GHz band, give each band its own network name (SSID) instead, such as Home Network 2.4 GHz and Home Network 5 GHz.
 See your router documentation or contact your internet service provider for instructions.

 - Verify that your router or access point is operating correctly by connecting to it from your computer or another device.

 - Print a network connection report and check the codes and messages on the report to help determine the cause of the problem.